 Is It Really a Skin Tag?

-Before assuming the bump on your cat is a skin tag, consider the other things it could be.
+Before assuming the bump on your cat is a skin tag, consider the other things it could be to determine the best course of action.

 Many people mistake skin tags for ticks and try to remove them.
 Take a closer look before you attempt to remove what looks like a tick from your cat.
 Tugging on a skin tag will be painful to your cat and can irritate the skin tag and the skin around it.

 Don't forget that all mammals have nipples—including cats!
 Even male cats have tiny nipples on their bellies that look quite a bit like skin tags.
 If you find a bump on your cat's abdomen or chest, check the other side for a matching one.
-Most cats have eight nipples that run along the underside abdomen on each side.
+Most cats have four pairs of nipples that run along their underside.

 Though rare, cats can sometimes get benign viral warts called papillomas.
 These may spread from cat to cat but cannot spread to humans or dogs.
 Most papillomas will fade over time and can return periodically in different areas.